LeRenner/AuthStats/README.md

 ### 3-queryCountries.sh

-This script queries the countries of origin from the IP addresses, and created a file in the `extracted` folder with the number of IPs from each country.
+This script queries the countries of origin from the IP addresses, and creates a file in the `extracted` folder with the number of IPs from each country.